aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 // The path to the documents directory. string dataDir = RunExamples.GetDataDir_AsposePdf_WorkingDocuments();
 string outFile = dataDir + "HiddenPageNumbers_out.pdf";
-Document doc = new Document();
+Document document = new Document();
-Page tocPage = doc.Pages.Add();
+Page tocPage = document.Pages.Add();
 TocInfo tocInfo = new TocInfo();
 TextFragment title = new TextFragment("Table Of Contents");
 title.TextState.FontSize = 20;
 title.TextState.FontStyle = FontStyles.Bold;
 tocInfo.Title = title;
-//Add the list section to the sections collection of the Pdf document tocPage.TocInfo = tocInfo;
+// Add the list section to the sections collection of the Pdf document tocPage.TocInfo = tocInfo;
-//Define the format of the four levels list by setting the left margins and
+// Define the format of the four levels list by setting the left margins and
-//text format settings of each level
+// text format settings of each level

 tocInfo.IsShowPageNumbers = false;
 tocInfo.FormatArrayLength = 4;